-You may be warned that ‘cassandra’ is untrusted package.
-When you hit “Y” cassandra will be installed and started for the first time showing you initial start parameters.
-Pretty easy so far, isn’t?
-I like this zerro-conf, that is the way scalable software should be.
-If you look on default configuration you will find out that is follows linux stadards.
+You may be warned that 'cassandra' is untrusted package.
+When you hit "Y" cassandra will be installed and started for the first time showing you initial start parameters.
+Pretty easy so far, isn't?
+I like this zero-conf, that is the way scalable software should be.
+If you look on default configuration you will find out that is follows linux standards.

-Cassandra’s start script even tries to guess good JVM parameters considering your hardware, very nice feature.
-This selfconfiguraton is very usefull on large clustered ervironments.
+Cassandra's start script even tries to guess good JVM parameters considering your hardware, very nice feature.
+This self-configuration is very useful on large clustered erviroments.

 Cassandra filse will be installed in the following directories: